andrelandgraf/react-datalist-input/README.md

 ## Info

-This package provides an input field with a drop-down menu react component.

-The component contains an input field with a drop down menu to pick a possible option based on the current input as a react component.
+This package provides one react component that contains an input field with a drop down menu to pick a possible option based on the current input.

 Have a look at [w3schools.com](https://www.w3schools.com/howto/howto_js_autocomplete.asp) to see how you can do the same thing with pure html, css, and js.